1. Introductory Mathematics

-“Encyclopedia of Applied and Computational Mathematics” Book Review: EACM is a systematic reference work covering the broad field of applied and computational mathematics.
-It represents the present and ever-increasing importance of computational methods in all fields of application.
-EACM emphasizes the close connection between applied mathematics and major fields of science, such as physics, chemistry, biology, and computer science, as well as unique fields such as ocean-atmospheric science.
-Additionally, EACM recognizes the valuable contributions of mathematics to modern engineering and technology is another main component of EACM.
+“Encyclopedia of Applied and Computational Mathematics” Book Review: EACM is a comprehensive reference book that focuses on applied and computational mathematics.
+It highlights the growing significance of computational methods across various fields of application.
+EACM emphasizes the strong relationship between applied mathematics and important scientific fields like physics, chemistry, biology, and computer science.
+It also includes unique areas like ocean-atmospheric science.
+Additionally, EACM recognizes the valuable contributions of mathematics to modern engineering and technology.

 |9."Introduction to Mathematical Logic" by E Mendelson|

-“Introduction to Mathematical Logic” Book Review: This book explores the principal topics of mathematical logic – propositional logic, first-order logic, first-order number theory, axiomatic set theory, and the theory of computability.
-A separate section covers all the basic ideas and results about non-standard models of number theory.
-The book extensively discusses significant results from renowned mathematicians such as Godel, Church, Kleene, Rosser, and Turing are also discussed in great detail.
-This book is suitable for students and professionals who have prerequisite knowledge on abstract mathematical thinking.
+“Introduction to Mathematical Logic” Book Review: This book delves into important topics in mathematical logic, including propositional logic, first-order logic, first-order number theory, axiomatic set theory, and the theory of computability.
+It also includes a section dedicated to non-standard models of number theory.
+The book extensively discusses significant results from renowned mathematicians such as Godel, Church, Kleene, Rosser, and Turing.
+It is recommended for students and professionals who already possess a foundational understanding of abstract mathematical thinking.

 |10."Finite Volume Methods for Hyperbolic Problems (Cambridge Texts in Applied Mathematics)" by Randall J LeVeque|

-“Finite Volume Methods for Hyperbolic Problems (Cambridge Texts in Applied Mathematics)” Book Review: This book is an overview of hyperbolic partial differential equations.
-The main chapters included are wave propagation, the mathematical theory of hyperbolic problems, Godunov’s method and shock waves.
+“Finite Volume Methods for Hyperbolic Problems (Cambridge Texts in Applied Mathematics)” Book Review: This book provides a comprehensive survey of hyperbolic partial differential equations, covering key topics such as wave propagation, the mathematical theory of hyperbolic problems, Godunov’s method, and shock waves.
 The material is presented clearly with the aid of high-quality images, while numerous examples and practice problems are included to aid student learning.
 This resource is ideal for students of applied mathematics seeking to deepen their understanding of hyperbolic partial differential equations.